Articles | By Stanley F. Chalvire | 01/22/25

 Payment Terms

-The economic terms of a license are, at the end of the day, matters for the business people to decide, but a good lawyer can assist the negotiations by learning what is current practice in the industry for similar inventions.
-Some or all of the following are common in biotech or pharmaceutical license agreements: a license or signing fee; annual or other periodic fees; milestone payments; percentage royalties, which may include minimum annual amounts; and the expenses of the patent prosecution program.
+The economic terms of a license agreement are a key business term to be mutually agreed upon, but merit consideration in light of current licensing practices in the industry for similar inventions.
+Some or all of the following are common in industry license agreements: an upfront license fee; annual or other recurring fees; milestone payments; earned royalties, which may include minimum annual amounts; and the reimbursement of expenses incurred by the licensor in furtherance of the prosecution, maintenance, and/or enforcement of the licensed intellectual property.
 All of these are subject to negotiation, and it can’t be said that any amount or rate is right or wrong as much depends, as it always does with business terms, on the relative bargaining power of the parties and their assessment of the potential value of the invention.

-The size of a license or signing fee, if any, is almost entirely dependent on the stage of development of the invention.
-From the licensor’s perspective, it is a way to recoup some of its investment to date in the work that has lead to the invention.
+The size of an upfront license fee, if any, is often dependent on the stage of development of the invention.
+From the licensor’s perspective, an upfront license fee may present an opportunity to recoup some of its investment to date in the work that has led to the invention.
 How much it might ask a licensee to pay will be influenced in part by whether it intends to pursue a non-exclusive licensing program or to grant an exclusive license.
 From the licensee’s perspective, this fee is the cost of admission.
-If the licensee highly values the potential of the invention, it is getting an exclusive license, and the licensor has invested heavily in development to date, the licensee may be prepared to pay a very hefty signing fee.
-On the other hand, if the licensee has been funding the research work of the licensor and the invention needs a enormous amount of development that will be funded by the licensee, it would be willing to pay only a modest license fee, if any.
+If the licensee highly values the invention, it is getting an exclusive license, and the licensor has invested heavily in development to date, the licensee may be prepared to pay a hefty upfront fee.
+On the other hand, if the licensee has been funding the research work of the licensor and the invention remains subject to a long and expensive development program to be funded by the licensee, the licensee may only be willing to pay a modest license fee, if any.

-Annual or other periodic fees are often used to incentivize the licensee to exploit the invention.
-These fees almost always terminate when percentage royalties (usually based on commercial sales of product) kick in.
-The theory is that the licensee will not be willing to pay annual fees indefinitely if it is not going to exploit the invention.
-On the other hand, a licensee might be willing to do just that in order to prevent third parties from having access to the invention.
-In other words, the licensee is willing to pay to “shelve” the invention.
-Of course, this strategy only works with an exclusive license.
-A licensor must be aware of this possibility and negotiate annual fees that have enough bite to discourage the licensee from sitting on the invention or that reward the licensor adequately even if the invention is not exploited.
-Increasing annual fees are an effective device.
+Annual or other recurring license fees are often used as a means to incentivize the licensee to exploit the invention.
+The theory being that the licensee may not be able to justify the payment of high annual fees indefinitely if it is not going to exploit the invention.
+On the other hand, a licensee might be willing to do just that in order to prevent third parties from gaining access to an exclusively licensed invention.
+In other words, the exclusive licensee may be willing to pay an annual license fee to “shelve” the invention.
+A licensor must be aware of this risk and negotiate annual fees (and more preferably diligence obligations) that are robust enough to discourage the licensee from sitting on the invention or that reward the licensor adequately even if the invention is not exploited.

 • Identification of a lead candidate for development